 January 7, 1995September 1, 1996February 13, 1997June 13, 1997October 4, 1997December 16, 1997August 3, 2002August 22, 2002July 28, 2013May 15, 2015

 Earliest known live version: January 7, 1995

-"Waitin' for a Train" initially only showed up on special gigs, like KCRW radio shows, Steve Hanft movie premieres, or opening for Bob Dylan.
+"Waitin' for a Train" initially only showed up only for special gigs, like KCRW radio shows, Steve Hanft movie premieres, or opening for Bob Dylan.